Sign up to our newsletter

 Choosing Between (CLM) and Workflow Automation

 Contract Lifecycle Management (CLM) has taken centre stage in many legal technology and operations conversations today.
 But, should all legal departments implement CLM?
 Perhaps, eventually.
 But far too many legal departments are implementing CLM simply because “everyone else is doing it” or because it is the only legal technology they are aware of, perhaps outside of e-Billing and e-Discovery.
-Maybe it is the familiarity in the word ‘contract’ in ‘contract lifecycle management’.
-As a result, we end up with failed CLM implementation projects, an overspend on time and money to solve a problem, or making an investment that doesn’t generate the maximum amount of value today.
+Maybe it’s the familiarity of the word ‘contract’ in ‘contract lifecycle management’.

 Often, legal departments seek a CLM, when what they really need is a legal workflow automation software instead.
 How do you know?
 Here are some indications that you should onboard a workflow automation tool instead of a CLM: